Low Level Bridge

-The Low Level Bridge is a bridge that spans the North Saskatchewan River in Edmonton, Alberta, Canada.
-Completed in 1900, this was the first bridge across the North Saskatchewan River.
+The Low Level Bridge spans the North Saskatchewan River in Edmonton, Alberta, Canada.
+The bridge connects the communities of Cloverdale on the south end to Rossdale/Downtown on the north end.

+History

+Completed in 1900, the Low Level Bridge was the first bridge across the North Saskatchewan River.
 It was designed to carry a railway, and a railway track was added in 1902 to accommodate the Edmonton, Yukon and Pacific Railway (amalgamated with the Canadian Northern Railway in 1905).
+It was originally known simply as the Edmonton Bridge or the Inter-Urban Bridge (connecting the towns of Strathcona and Edmonton) until it became known as the Low Level Bridge some time after the completion of the High Level Bridge.